Competing d$_{xy}$ and s$_{\pm }$ Pairing Symmetries in Superconducting La$_{3}$Ni$_{2}$O$_{7}$ emerge from LDA+FLEX Calculations: III. Superconducting Properties of La Ni O from LDA+FLEX

 Fig.\ref{FigGaps} (b) shows the behavior of the second highest eigenstate.
 Here we clearly resolve sign changing energy gap values for different sheets of the Fermi surface corresponding to the s$_{\pm }$ symmetry.
-This behavior was recently discussed in several model calculations\cite {Werner-2023,Leonov-2023,Bilayer1,Hu-arxiv,Qin-2023,Yang-2023,Tian-2023}, and found explictly using the RPA calculations with the two--orbital bilayer model \cite{Dagotto-arxiv,SPM-arxiv}.
-We can reproduce the result of such favored s$_{\pm }$ pairing state when performing our own tight--binding calcualtions using parameters given in Ref. \cite{Bilayer1,Bilayer2} instead of full density functional calculation of energy bands and wave functions for La$_{3}$Ni$_{2}$O$_{7}$.
+This behavior was recently discussed in several model calculations\cite {Hu-arxiv,Qin-2023,Yang-2023,Tian-2023}.
+It was also found explicitly using the RPA calculations with the two--orbital bilayer model \cite {Dagotto-arxiv,SPM-arxiv}.

-To gain further insight we vary the parameter $U$ slightly between the values 2.5 and 3.5 eV and extract from the BCS\ gap equation the highest eigenstates and their symmetries as a function of $U$.
-This plot is shown in Fig.\ref{FigLambdas} where one can see that the $\lambda _{d_{xy}}$ corresponding to the d$_{xy}$ symmetry dominates slightly in this range of U$ ^{\prime }$s except for its small region where $\lambda _{s\pm }$ grows rapidly once we approach the spin density wave instability.
+Several works have emphasized the sensitivity of the solution to both the input interaction parameterss $U$\cite{SPM-arxiv}, $J$\cite{Lechermann-2023} and the longer range hopping integrals \cite{LongRange} resulting in the appearance of the competing symmetries, such as s$_{\pm },$d$_{xy}$ as well as d$_{x^{2}-y^{2}}$.
+Since we use full LDA\ derived band structures in the simulation, we can gain additional insight by varying the parameter $U.$ We use its range of values between the 2.8 and 3.3 eV and extract from the BCS\ gap equation the highest eigenstates and their symmetries as a function of $U $.
+This plot is shown in Fig.\ref{FigLambdas} where one can see the dependence of the highest (squares) and the next highest (circles) eigenvalues as a function of $U.$ We find that d$_{xy}$ symmetry dominates slightly in the range of $U^{\prime }$s below 3.2 eV but competes closely with the $s_{\pm }$ symmetry once we approach the spin density wave instability that occurs above 3.2 eV.
+At the lack of rigorous procedure for determining $U,$ it is clear that the leading paring symmetry in La$_{3}$Ni$ _{2}$O$_{7}$ cannot be exactly predicted using this method and the question should be settled by the experiment.